Loccy/NoobLab/src/main/webapp/newdoppio/readme.txt

 * Also also also in app.js, we have made the shell publicly accessible.
 To replicate, look for var=25 and insert window.shell = this; just before.

+* Also also also also in app.js, we have extended shell.loadingCompleted so that it calls newDoppioLoaded in shims.js.
+Look for t.prototype.loadingCompleted and add a simple newDoppioLoaded() call at the beginning of the function.

 * index.html and associated CSS has been butchered so that all is displayed is the console.
 Some aspects of the original demo's HTML are retained and set to display: none as it was easier to programmatically interact with